canonical/checkbox/docs/reference/units/resource.rst

 abstract namespace and to a way to evaluate a resource program to determine if a job can be started.

-Resources also serve as a 'generator' for template units.
+Resources also serve as a "generator" for :ref:`template units<templates>`.
-See :ref:`templates`

 Resource Jobs
 -------------